api3dao/oev-docs/docs/oev/overview/auction-cycle.md

 time the auction winner has to capture the OEV.
 The phase periods are chosen with this in mind, allowing both Auctioneer and the winner enough time.

-### Find the winning bid
+### Finding the Winning Bid

-If there are multiple eligible bids, the Auctioneer selects the one with the highest bid amount.
-More details on how the auctioneer selects the winning bid can be found in the
+If there are multiple eligible bids, Auctioneer selects the one with the highest bid amount.
+More details on how Auctioneer selects the winning bid can be found in the
 [Auction resolution](/oev/overview/oev-auctioneer.html#auction-resolution)
 section.

-### Award the winning bid
+### Awarding the Winning Bid

-After the winning bid is determined, the Auctioneer creates a cryptographic signature and submits it in on the OEV Network.
+After the winning bid is determined, Auctioneer creates a cryptographic signature and submits it in on the OEV Network.
 The signature is to be used on the target chain when capturing the OEV opportunity by the auction winner.

-### Poll for awarded bid
+### Polling for Awarded Bid

 Searchers should monitor the OEV Network for the winning bid transaction to make use of the award as soon as possible.

-### Capture the OEV opportunity
+### Capturing the OEV Opportunity

 The searcher can use the winning signature to pay for the OEV bid on the target chain by making a transaction.
 They need to pay the bid amount announced in the